Jackkillian/jackkillian.github.io/index.md

 ##### GitHub: [JPyTools](github.com/Jackkillian/JPyTools)

 ### NEW!
 JK Dashboard: Please help!
+#### Note: This repository has been deleted for adding all files to it.
+It will be back soon.
 ##### Description:
 #### Welcome to JK Dashboard
 JK Dashboard is a cool Python program that has a Tkinter GUI, and is awesome!
 You can either create extensions, use buit-in apps, use extensions from other JK Python apps, or download extensions from the community!
 Pretty cool, right?
 Well, please help make it better!
 It is a little complicated, but we need help.
 See the wiki for more details.